Spousal Maintenance Attorney in Colorado Springs

 Advisory Maintenance Amount = 40% x (Combined Adjusted Monthly Gross Income) − (Lower-Earning Spouse’s Adjusted Monthly Gross Income)

-This formula is a starting point, and the court will ensure that the resulting payment does not leave the higher-earning spouse unable to meet their own reasonable needs.
+This formula is a starting point, not a mandate.
+The court won’t allow the resulting payment to leave the higher-earning spouse unable to meet their own reasonable needs, and maintenance is frequently one of the most contested issues in a Colorado divorce.

-The statutory formula provides a starting point, but a Colorado Springs court has the power to deviate from the guidelines entirely if the resulting amount or duration is deemed unfair or inequitable.
-We develop compelling arguments based on the statutory factors (C.R.S.
-14-10-114) to advocate for deviation when the facts of your case warrant it.
+A Colorado Springs court has full discretion to deviate from the advisory guidelines if the resulting amount or duration would be unfair or inequitable.
+We develop arguments based on the statutory factors at C.R.S.
+14-10-114 to advocate for deviation when the facts of your case support it.

 The court must consider the totality of the circumstances, including: